CPR/AED and First Aid Combo Course Online

 Our CPR/AED and First Aid combo course includes Adult, Child and Infant CPR and First Aid training.
 Our Healthcare Provider courses cater to all healthcare professionals.
 The combo certification is valid for 2 years and includes a free mailed in wallet card.

 ECC and AHA 2010 updates changed the CPR sequence from A-B-C to C-A-B. Often in the A-B-C method chest compressions were delayed.
 With the new Compressions – Airway – Breathing method a victim receives compressions faster, providing quicker critical blood flow to the vital organs.
+In short, the ABC of CPR is now CAB.

-The sequence of steps for conducting CPR using the C-A-B method (detailed further in following chapters)
+The sequence of steps for conducting CPR using the C-A-B method (detailed further in following chapters).

 2020 Interim Guidance for suspected or confirmed COVID-19 patients: